JasperSylvestre/Data-Science-Portfolio/telecom-churn-prediction/README.md

 ## Project: Telecom Churn Prediction

+Examine the notebook online for full feature access on [nbviewer](https://nbviewer.org/github/JasperSylvestre/data-science-portfolio/blob/main/telecom-churn-prediction/notebooks/telecom-churn-prediction-notebook.ipynb).
 This Jupyter notebook presents a comprehensive approach to predicting customer churn in the telecom industry using machine learning techniques.
 Key steps include data import and initial inspection, data cleaning, data preprocessing, model training with cross-validation, evaluation on testing data, and discussion on further model improvement strategies.

 ## Files and Folders